chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The step-down tray holds the XL4015 converter above the Arduino / motor-shield section.
+The Step-Down Tray holds the XL4015 converter above the Arduino / motor-shield section.

-The tray allows the converter to be mechanically secured instead of relying only on wiring or loose mounting.
+The tray allows the converter to be fixed mechanically instead of depending only on the connected wiring to hold it in position.
+This reduces unwanted movement and improves the organization of the final electrical layout.

 ---

 # 8. Mechanical Sensor and Electronics Integration

-Mechanical design and sensor performance are directly connected.
+Mechanical design affects sensor performance directly.

-The mechanical structure must hold each sensor:

-- securely,
-- at the correct orientation,
-- with a clear field of view,
-- and without excessive vibration or movement.
+A sensor may be electrically correct but still produce poor information if it is mounted at the wrong orientation, if its field of view is obstructed or if its supporting structure moves excessively.

+For this reason, the chassis is designed to hold the sensors rigidly, maintain the required orientation and keep their sensing areas as clear as possible.

 ---

-# 8.1 Camera Positioning Mechanism
+## 8.1 Camera Positioning Mechanism

 <table align="center">
   <tr>